twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-14-giving%zh.rst

 Dependent on craving (greed) → seeking → acquisition → ascertainment → desire and passion → attachment → possessiveness → stinginess → defensiveness → various evil, unskillful phenomena come into play: the taking up of sticks and knives; conflicts, quarrels, and disputes, accusations, divisive speech, and lies.

 So, dāna practice is an antidote for craving(greed) which is the cause of sufferings.
-Therefore, giving, generosity and relinquishing are noble quality which is benefiting oneself others and others.
-For practising of dāna becomes more effectively we should have the knowledge from the texts.
-Here I cannot write it in details and only some of them practical purpose.
+Therefore, giving, generosity and relinquishing are noble quality which is benefiting to oneself others and other people.

+In order to make dāna practice more effective,  we should have the knowledge about it from the texts.
+Here I cannot write it in details and only some of them for practical purpose.
 In the Book of the Eight of Aṅguttara Nikāya had two suttas on Dāna.
 These are:

 Sutta 31: Dāna with eight motives (AN.
 8.31 / 4.
 Dānavaggo 1.
 Paṭhamadānasuttaṃ)